canada-ca/digital-playbook-guide-numerique/views-vues/automated-decision-automatise/en/automated-decision.md

     - Documentation on the design and functionality of the system
     - Reocurring training courses.
     - A means to verify that training has been completed.
-{: data-content-source-uri="{{ site.AutomatedDecisionSystems.DirectiveURL[ page.lang ] }}" .dpgn-automated-decision-design-build .dpgn-automated-decision}
+{: data-content-source-uri="{{ site.AutomatedDecisionSystems.DirectiveURL[ page.lang ] }}" .lst-spcd .dpgn-automated-decision-design-build .dpgn-automated-decision}
 <!-- markdownlint-enable MD034 -->
 <!-- markdownlint-enable MD032 -->